lbrn/lbrn-jekyll/summer-research/mentorship.markdown

 #### New Mentor Application ####

-- [Mentor Application Form][5]
+- [Mentor Application Form][8]

-If you have questions regarding becoming an LBRN mentor, contact our Administrator at [Terri Gilbert][6].
+If you have questions regarding becoming an LBRN mentor, contact our Administrator at [Alexis White][6].
 If you were already a mentor - you should have gotten an email to update your existing information.
 Please contact our Computer Manager, [John I Quebedeaux Jr][7] to get your update link resent (or reactivated).

+*Note: As of Nov 7, 2016 the mentor information is being updated and will not be available right away.*

 ---

 #### Mentor Lists ####

-- [Faculty Mentor List][2]
+- [Faculty Mentor List][8]
-- [Grad Student Mentor List][3]
+- [Grad Student Mentor List][8]
-- [Undergrad Mentor List][4]
+- [Undergrad Mentor List][8]

 <a class="pull-left" href="{{ site.baseurl }}files/docs/TrainingMentoringGuide_7.3.02.pdf"><img src="{{ site.baseurl }}files/images/mentorship.jpg"></a>